 Airbnb.An apartment can be more flexible and affordable than a traditional hotel room.
 You’ll be able to find Airbnbs that suit your family’s size and needs in Reykjavik and throughout the country.
 An Airbnb also gives you more freedom and separate rooms.
 After the kids go to sleep in their bedroom, you can pop open that bottle of wine in the kitchen.

-Icelandair’s hotels are a safe bet if you roadtrip outside Reykjavik.
-Their location in Vik and Akureyri also offer suites and triple rooms.
+Icelandair’s hotels are a safe bet if you road trip outside Reykjavik.
+Their location in Vik and Akureyri also offers suites and triple rooms.

 Adventure Hotel HOF.Located in the South of Iceland, Adventure Hotel HOF will suit any family looking to explore Icelandic nature.
 The lands of Öræfasveit are known for having Iceland’s highest peak and Grímsvötn volcano nearby.
 The hotel has triple and family room options, so rest assured it can house you and your little ones comfortably.

 Alda Hotel.This boutique hotel in downtown Reykjavik has two great options for families.
 You can book the Family Room, which has a double bed and a pull-out sofa.
-Or book the Alda Suite, which has a master bedroom, a living room with pullout couch, and two bathrooms.
-Perfect option for experiencing Reykjavik with kids!
+Or book the Alda Suite, which has a master bedroom, a living room with a pullout couch, and two bathrooms.
+The perfect option for experiencing Reykjavik with kids!

 Center Hotel Plaza.The downtown location of the Center Hotel chain has various options for families.
 You can book connecting twin and double rooms and request additional beds in each room.
 Not every Center Hotel location works well for families, so be sure to choose the Plaza when booking.